 HOW TO APPLY

 The application period for our scholarships is from April 1 to June 30.
 Application forms can be downloaded from our Scholarship Fund – Apply Now page during that time.
 Applications must be downloaded and completed on a computer.
-We will not accept hand-written applications, and we do not distribute applications and instructions by mail.
-The application period for 2014-2015 scholarships will begin on April 1.
+Hand-written applications will not be accepted.
+Applications and instructions will not be distributed by mail.

 Applications are now closed for 2014.
 Please check back again in Spring 2015 to find updated eligibility information and application forms.